casdoor/casdoor-website/docs/provider/captcha/aliyunCaptcha.md

 keywords: [Aliyun Captcha]
 ---

 Aliyun Captcha is a captcha service provided by Aliyun.
-It includes  two way to verify captcha:  `Sliding Validation` and `Intelligent Validation`.
+It includes  two ways to verify captcha:  `Sliding Validation` and `Intelligent Validation`.
 You can see more details from this [link](https://help.aliyun.com/product/28308.html).

 ## Add Captcha configuration in Aliyun